setkyar/laravel-docs/requests.md

     $input = $request->except('credit_card');

+The `only` method returns all of the key / value pairs that you request, even if the key is not present on the incoming request.
+When the key is not present on the request, the value will be `null`.
+If you would like to retrieve a portion of input data that is actually present on the request, you may use the `intersect` method:

+    $input = $request->intersect(['username', 'password']);

 #### Determining If An Input Value Is Present

 You should use the `has` method to determine if a value is present on the request.
 The `has` method returns `true` if the value is present and is not an empty string:

     if ($request->has('name')) {
+        //
+    }

+When given an array, the `has` method will determine if all of the specified values are present:

+    if ($request->has(['name', 'email'])) {
         //
     }